aametwally/WEVOTE/README.md

 # What is WEVOTE?
 WEVOTE (WEighted VOting Taxonomic idEntification) is a method that classifies metagenome shotgun sequencing DNA reads based on an ensemble of existing methods using k-mer based, marker-based, and naive-similarity based approaches.
+The performance evaluation based on fourteen simulated microbiome datasets consistently demonstrates that WEVOTE achieves a high level of sensitivity and precision compared to the individual methods across different taxonomic levels.
+The major advantage of the WEVOTE pipeline is that the user can make the choice of which tools to use in order to explore the trade-off between sensitivity, precision, time, and memory.
+The WEVOTE architecture is flexible so that additional taxonomic tools can be easily added, or the current tools can be replaced by improved ones.
+Moreover, the score assigned to the taxon for each read indicates the confidence level of the assignment.
+This information is especially useful for the assessment of false positive annotations at a particular taxonomic level.
+The classification score given by WEVOTE can be used for any downstream analysis that requires the high confidence of the annotated sequences.
 Here is the full paper: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0163527

+Although the current version of WEVOTE only supports five tools, the voting scheme in our framework is flexible and allows for the inclusion or removal of different methods.
+The current supported tools are:
+* Kraken: Wood, Derrick E., and Steven L. Salzberg.
+"Kraken: ultrafast metagenomic sequence classification using exact alignments."
+Genome biology 15.3 (2014): R46.
+* Clark: Ounit, Rachid, et al. "CLARK: fast and accurate classification of metagenomic and genomic sequences using discriminative k-mers."
+BMC genomics 16.1 (2015): 236.
+* MetaPhlAn: Segata, Nicola, et al. "Metagenomic microbial community profiling using unique clade-specific marker genes."
+Nature methods 9.8 (2012): 811-814.
+* TIPP: Nguyen, N. P., Mirarab, S., Liu, B., Pop, M., & Warnow, T. (2014).
+TIPP: taxonomic identification and phylogenetic profiling.
+Bioinformatics, 30(24), 3548-3555.
+* BLASTN: Altschul, Stephen F., et al. "Basic local alignment search tool."
+Journal of molecular biology 215.3 (1990): 403-410.

 ## Getting Started